-Crime Reporting: Evangel University encourages and expects victims and witnesses of crimes to report crimes to the Springfield Police Department and to the EU Public Safety Department (417-865-2815, ext.
-7000), even if the victims do not want to pursue action within Evangel University's Community Accountability Program or through the local or state criminal justice system.
+Crime Reporting: Evangel University encourages and expects victims and witnesses of crimes to report crimes to the Springfield Police Department (911 from a mobile phone) and to the Department of Public Safety (417-865-2815, ext.
+7000) or the CampusShield App, even if the victims do not want to pursue action within Evangel University's Community Accountability Program or through the local or state criminal justice system.
 With such information, the Public Safety Department can keep an accurate record of the number of such incidents; determine where there is a pattern of crime with regard to a particular location, method, or assailant; and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for the institution.

-Timely Warning: A "Timely Warning" heightens awareness and provides students, faculty and staff timely notification of crimes (robbery; aggravated assault; burglary; motor vehicle theft; arson; criminal homicide, including murder and non-negligent manslaughter; sex offenses; domestic/dating violence; and stalking) that are considered to represent a serious or ongoing threat to the campus community.
+Timely Warning: A "Timely Warning" heightens awareness and provides students, faculty and staff timely notification of crimes (robbery; aggravated assault; burglary; motor vehicle theft; arson; criminal homicide, including murder and nonnegligent manslaughter and negligent manslaughter; sex offenses; domestic/dating violence; and stalking) that are considered to represent a serious or ongoing threat to the campus community.
 The warning will provide pertinent information related to the crime and available suspect information.
 The Director of Public Safety or designee is responsible for preparing and issuing timely warnings.
 The Director of Public Safety will make the decision to issue a timely warning on a case-by-case basis considering the facts surrounding a crime, including the continuing danger to the campus community and the possible risk of compromising law enforcement efforts.

-When the Director of Public Safety issues a Timely Warning, it will be through the university email system to students, faculty, and staff, posted around campus and/or the campus newspaper, The Lance.
-Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the Public Safety Department may activate the Emergency Management System, Intercom System, or other means of communication, providing the community with more immediate notification.
+When the Director of Public Safety issues a Timely Warning, it will be through the university email system to students, faculty, and staff, and the CampusShield app.
+Depending on the circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the Public Safety Department may activate the Emergency Management System, Intercom System, or other means of communication, providing the community with more immediate notification.
 In such instances, a copy of the notice will be posted in each residence hall and updates regarding the situation will follow as more information becomes available.
 Anyone with information warranting a timely warning should report the circumstances to the Public Safety Department, by phone (417-865-2815 ext.
 7000) or in person at the Public Safety Office, Riggs 208.

-CHAPEL OVERVIEW
+CHAPEL OVERVIEW AND ATTENDANCE POLICY